According to ‘Krypton’ There’s A Chance Superman May Have African-American Bloodlines

 — Comic Book Resources (@CBR) March 21, 2018

-Even though Lyta is a Zod and Seg an El, whose to say that can’t sneak and get married and start a family?
+Even though Lyta is a Zod and Seg an El, whose to say they can’t sneak off and get married and start a family?
 From the pilot episode, we know that both Lyta and Seg are rebellious and will do whatever to be together.
 Even with Lyta’s mother responsible for killing Seg’s mother and father, they still share a bond.

 As long as we’ve read and watched Superman, his bloodline has always been one of a white superhero.
 But after watching Krypton, it gives off the impression that Superman could be part black.
-Yes, I know it may seem impossible but in the world of comics-turned TV shows or movies, nothing is impossible.
+Yes, I know it may seem impossible, but in the world of comics-turned TV shows or movies, nothing is impossible.

 There is a good chance that Jor-El could very well be the offspring of Lyta and Seg-El.